metaplex-foundation/developer-hub/src/pages/core/plugins/update-delegate.md

 description: Learn how to delegate a update authority on Core
 ---

-## Overview

-The Udpate Delegate is a `Authority Managed` plugin that allows the authority of the MPL Core Asset to assign an Update Delegate to the Asset.
+The Update Delegate is a `Authority Managed` plugin that allows the authority of the MPL Core Asset to assign an Update Delegate to the Asset.

-The Udpate Delegate Plugin will work in areas such as;
+The Update Delegate Plugin will work in areas such as:

 - scenarios where you need a 3rd party to update/edit the entire MPL Core Asset.